With most holidays abroad looking unlikely this year, staycations and camping will be the only summer holiday option for many families this year.

 Blankets and pillows

-Gazebo for shade (if you have one and have the room to bring it)
+Gazebo for shade or rain (if you have one and have the room to bring it)

 Plastic-bottomed picnic blankets

 Bluetooth speaker for music (if the campsite allows music)

 Firepit and logs (if campsite allows them - if they are then you may be able to buy wood at the campsite shop if there is one)

 Re-useable plastic plates, cups and cutlery - try to avoid single-use plastic